-What you must pay when Services that are covered for you you get these services Acupuncture for chronic low back pain (continued) • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain (continued) a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-PRIOR AUTHORIZATION REQUIRED AFTER 12 VISITS \Services do not count toward your maximum out-of-pocket amount.
-Ambulance services 20% coinsurance for each Medicare-covered one-way Covered ambulance services, whether for an emergency or trip by air ambulance. non-emergency situation, include fixed wing, rotary wing, and Coinsurance is not waived ground ambulance services, to the nearest appropriate facility if admitted to the hospital. that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could \$100 copayment for each endanger the person's health or if authorized by the plan.
-If the worldwide covered onecovered ambulance services are not for an emergency situation, way ground ambulance trip.
-Copayment waived it should be documented that the member's condition is such that other means of transportation could endanger the person's health if admitted to the hospital and that transportation by ambulance is medically required. within 1 day\. \Worldwide ground ambulance.
-(Air ambulance is not covered \$250 copayment for each Medicare-covered one-way outside of the United States and its territories.) trip by ground ambulance.
-Copayment is not waived if \Services do not count toward your maximum out-of-pocket amount. admitted to a hospital.
-PRIOR AUTHORIZATION IS REQUIRED FOR MEDICARE-COVERED NON-EMERGENCY AMBULANCE SERVICES
+PRIOR AUTHORIZATION REQUIRED AFTER 12 VISITS Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Worldwide ground ambulance.
+(Air ambulance is not covered outside of the United States and its territories.)
+There is a calendar year limit of \$50,000 for worldwide combined emergent/urgently needed services and ground ambulance outside of the United States and its territories.
+Services do not count toward your maximum out-of-pocket amount.
+PRIOR AUTHORIZATION IS REQUIRED FOR MEDICARE-COVERED NON-EMERGENCY AMBULANCE SERVICES \$250 copayment for each Medicare-covered one-way trip by ground ambulance.
+Copayment is not waived if admitted to a hospital.
+20% coinsurance for each Medicare-covered one-way trip by air ambulance.
+Copayment is not waived if admitted to the hospital. \$0 copayment for each worldwide covered one- way ground ambulance trip.
+Copayment waived if admitted to the hospital within 1 day. \$50,000 annual limit combined with Worldwide Emergency Care and Worldwide Urgent Care